Nursery education is for three and four year olds.

 If you don't want your child to attend all five sessions each week, you may prefer to find a place at a private setting that can offer more flexible arrangements - contact Newport Family Information Service for advice.

-The closing date for applications was 14 September 2018 and decisions are issued 30 November 2018 for on-time applications.
+The closing date for applications was 18 September 2019.

 View the latest nursery admission summary (pdf)